-Kurt Vonnegut’s masterpiece science-fiction novel is done marvellous justice by director George Roy Hill’s wildly complex, truly bizarre and poignant commentary on the absurdity of human existence.
+Kurt Vonnegut’s masterpiece 1969 science-fiction anti-war novel is done marvellous justice by Butch and Sundance director George Roy Hill’s wildly complex, truly bizarre and poignant commentary on the absurdity of human existence.

 In this postmodern Pilgrim’s Progress, Michael Sacks is Billy Pilgrim, a middle-aged optometrist who has become “unstuck in time” and is experiencing involuntary time travel.

-Pilgrim constantly leaves the present – where he has a dull existence with his wife and child – to either return to the past, to the abattoir (Slaughterhouse Five) where he sheltered from the 1945 firebombing of Dresden as a POW, or flit to the future, where his mating with beautiful young porn star Montana Wildhack (Valerie Perrine) is viewed under a glass geodesic dome by aliens from the planet Tralfamadore who have abducted the couple to display in a zoo.
+Pilgrim constantly leaves the present (1968) – where he has a dull existence near the (fictional) town of Ilium in upstate New York with his wife Valencia (Sharon Gans), daughter Barbara (Holly Near) and son Robert (Perry King) – to either return to the past, to the abattoir (Slaughterhouse-Five) where he sheltered from the 1945 firebombing of Dresden as a POW, or flit to the future, where his mating with beautiful young porn star Montana Wildhack (Valerie Perrine) is viewed under a glass geodesic dome by aliens from the planet Tralfamadore who have abducted the couple to display in a zoo.

 Wild Bob Cody